zachmccray/zachmccray.github.io/coursework.md

 ## ECON426: Statistics and Data Analysis
 An introduction to probability and statistical methods for empirical work in economics.
 Probability, random variables, sampling, descriptive statistics, probability distributions, estimation hypothesis testing, introduction to the regression model.

 *In Progress Fall 2021*

+## ECON520: Microeconomics
+The theory of consumption, production, pricing, and resource allocation.

+*In Progress Fall 2021*